openmc-dev/openmc/docs/source/methods/physics.rst

 ----------------------------------------------
 Unresolved Resonance Region Probability Tables
 ----------------------------------------------

+Note that unresolved resonance treatments are only applicable to continuous-energy transport.

 In the unresolved resonance energy range, resonances may be so closely spaced that it is not possible for experimental measurements to resolve all